Preparing a New Manager for Success

 - Create an effective onboarding process

-- Requirements of a Professional Development Plan
+- Requirements for a Professional Development Plan

 - Recognize potential issues and stress